Chart Color Schemes

 Household Composition

-Glendalough features high concentrations of lone person households and group households, with a fairly typical median household size
+Glendalough features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 55.0% of all households, including 21.6% couples with children, 24.7% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 45.0%, with lone person households at 37.6% and group households making up 7.5%.
-The median household size is 2.1 people, aligning with the Greater Perth average.
+Non-family households account for the remaining 45.0%, with lone person households at 37.6% and group households comprising 7.5%.
+The median household size is 2.1 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households